CNuge/SalmonEuAdmix/README.md

 ## Installation

 `SalmonEuAdmix` is a Python3 program, to use it you will need to have [Python3](https://www.python.org/downloads/) installed on your computer.

+### Optional setup
-It is recommended, though not required, that you use a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) to install and run `SalmonEuAdmix`.
+It is recommended, though not required, that you use a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) to install and run `SalmonEuAdmix` from GitHub.

 ```
-# make a virtual environment named 'Env'
+# from the command line, make a virtual environment named 'Env'
 python3 -m venv Env
 # activate the environment
 source Env/bin/activate